-The choice the photographer makes, from the selection of the lens, vantage point, exposure and the like, to the arrangement of photographs in a sequence to enhance their communication power, are all integral parts of art-making.
-Photography is an analytical form of art where the photographer makes choices of the above and presents us with a frame, or frames picked from the world.
+The choices the photographer makes, from the selection of the lens, vantage point, exposure, and the like, to the arrangement of photographs in a sequence to enhance their communication power, are all integral parts of art-making.
+Photography is an analytical form of art, where the photographer makes choices of the above and presents us with a frame, or frames picked from the world.
 As the frames are picked, the photographer, consciously or subconsciously, considers what is in the frame as well as what is left out.
 What we include in the frame ends up being some marks on the printed photographs, scratches on paper.
 The relationship between the elements within the frame is the result of the choices the photographer has made.
 Just as you have arranged your living room with a couch, tables, chairs, rugs, etc., the photographer arranges the lines, textures, shapes, forms, color in the frame in a manner that facilitates saying what the photographer has in mind.
 Often this is called composition, but I prefer the term “structure” for we are not generally at liberty to move objects to compose a scene except in some settings.